|

 metabolite expression, metabolite systems biology, molecular profile; Omes

-& omics metabolomics, metabonomics; Research
+& omics metabolomics, metabonomics; Broader

 term profiling Narrower terms: in vitro screens for drug metabolism, metabolic flux profiling